How to Build a Welcome Email Sequence That Builds Trust and Drives Sales

 By Chloe Leonard, Founder of CL Studio

-When someone joins your email list, they want to hear from you, and that moment is not small.
-It’s one of the highest-intent actions a potential client or customer can take, and what you do next determines whether that person becomes a loyal buyer or a name that unsubscribes before you ever had a real shot.
+If the answer is they get a generic confirmation email and then hear from you sporadically whenever you remember to send something, that is a missed opportunity.
+A significant one.
+Because the moment someone joins your list is one of the highest-intent actions a potential client or customer can take, and what you do in the days immediately after determines whether that person becomes a loyal buyer or a name that unsubscribes before you ever had a real shot.

-Here is how to build a welcome sequence that actually works, whether you are a service provider, a coach, or an eCommerce brand.
+Here is how to build one that actually works, whether you are a service provider, a coach, or an eCommerce brand.

 Why Your Welcome Sequence Matters More Than Any Other Email You Send

 Welcome emails have significantly higher open rates than standard marketing emails, sometimes three to four times higher.
-People are paying attention right now, they just opted in.
-Your brand is fresh in their mind and they are curious about what comes next.
+People are paying attention right now.
+Your brand is fresh in their mind and they are genuinely curious about what comes next.

 How Long Should a Welcome Sequence Be?